 Opened in November 2016, the Edson Healthcare Centre(EHC) includes Emergency, Diagnostic Imaging and Laboratory, Surgical Suites, Inpatient Care Units, Ambulatory Care, Long Term Care, and a Physicians’ Clinic.
-It’s a true example of a design that materializes through a multidisciplinary team.
-Our holistic approach activated the team in a way that inspired us to build differently and to inspire hope.
+It’s a true example of how impact can be achieved through a multidisciplinary design team.
+Our holistic approach activated the team in a way that inspired us to think differently and to inspire hope.

 - For People by People